NitroxNinja/orbiterAll/Documentation/NOVA_Autonomous_Car.md

 ## Electrical Things

 I learned how to use a NVIDIA AGX Orin and paired it along with a ZedX camera, this will hopefully be a part of the CAN (controller area network).
 I also made a SLA battery protection thing for all the embedded systems and voltage step down things on the 3rd scale car (we are building a mini car).
+You may hear a lot of the NVIDIA Jetson terms thrown around, and I think it's a very cool computer used for mobile robotics.
+Super intense and well designed for low level high performance applications.

 ## Software Things